-He loves using good storytelling, writing and graphic design to communicate the Good News of Christ.
-For him, like with Jesus, it is important to hear the stories of hurting people and give space for their voices to be heard.
+He loves using good storytelling, writing and graphic design to communicate the hope of the Gospel.
+For him, it is important to hear the stories of hurting people and give space for their voices to be heard.

 David Chronic has been serving in Romania with Word Made Flesh since 1998.
 During his senior year of high school, David became a Christian and sensed a calling to cross-cultural mission and especially to the poor.
 He studied international relations at the University of Nebraska at Omaha through which he received a scholarship to study in Romania and Moldova.
 While living in those two countries, David developed relationships with children living on the streets and children abandoned in the state institutions.
 God opened doors for David to remain in Romania, where he has since lived and served.
 Currently, he serves as WMF’s Regional Coordinator for Europe and Africa.
 Together with his wife Lenuta, they work among vulnerable youth and poor families, providing education, counseling and mentoring through Day Centers, Community Centers and community development.
 David also organizes short-term teams and internships, providing discipleship and development in a context of missional service.
 Recently, David has contributed articles and chapters on cross-cultural mission among the poor to qideas.org, Living Mission: the vision and voices of New Friars, and Child, Theology and Mission.